shanicetanhui/ordering-app/README.md

 🐳 **Fully Dockerized** - The entire application stack runs in Docker containers for easy deployment and development.

+For the most updated code, visit [order-kitchen](https://github.com/shanicetanhui/order-kitchen), which is a unified setup of Part 1 (ordering-app) and Part 2 (kitchen-dashboard).

 ## Overview

 This app is part of a two-part system: